Wendy Mewes, author of this excellent guide to cycling the Nantes-Brest Canal, has this overview of Brest, the largest city in Brittany.

 Accommodation and food

 The tourist office can help with finding accommodation.
 The most attractive area to stay is near the water at Moulin Blanc (3km from the city centre) – try the Hotel La Plaisance and ask for a sea view.
-A cheap, fairly central option handy for the commercial port and ferries to Molène or Ouessant is the hotel Agena.
-Check here for a range of links to hotels, gîtes, gîtes d’étapes, B&Bs and self-catered accommodation around France, and here for more tips for finding accommodation.
+A cheap, fairly central option handy for the commercial port and ferries to Molène or Ouessant is the Hotel Agena.

 Brest being an international sort of place leads to a great variety of restaurants, but the traditional Breton fish dishes are still the best.
 For fun with a crab, try Le Crabe Marteau, where you get a crab on a wooden board with a mallet.
 The Amour de Pomme de Terre near the market (rue des Halles St Louis) certainly lives up to its name, with groaning platters featuring potatoes every way imaginable.
 The revamped area around the docks also boasts lots of dining options.